jmichel7/UsingMerge.jl/README.md

 ```

 The  last thing to do is  make the docstring of `BenchmarkTools.invariants`
-accessible  to the help  of my routine  `invariants`.
-It happens  it has no
+accessible to the help of `invariants`.
+It happens it has no docstring, but
-docstring, but if it had one I must do:
+if it had one I must do (this *adds* to the doc of `invariants`):

 ```
 @doc (@doc BenchmarkTools.invariants) invariants